WHEN DO YOU GET YOUR PERIOD AFTER A D&C OR MISCARRIAGE?

-The time following a miscarriage or dilation and curettage (D&C) can be both physically and emotionally challenging.
-It is crucial that you are attuned to your body’s health and response over the next several weeks as it outlines how you are recovering and what your next steps in surrogacy will be.
+The time following a miscarriage or D&C (dilation and curettage) can be both physically and emotionally challenging, and many surrogates wonder when their menstrual cycle will return following either a miscarriage or D&C. Attuning yourself to your body’s health and response over the next several weeks helps you understand how you are recovering and what your next steps in surrogacy will be.

-In general, doctors will monitor your blood hormone levels to ensure that your HCG levels return to zero on their own.
+Doctors will generally monitor your blood hormone levels to ensure that your human chorionic gonadotropin (hCG) levels return to zero on their own.
 Your body will typically experience a slow bleed for up to a week following the miscarriage or procedure.
-The cessation of the bleed is generally an indication that the HCG levels have returned to zero.
+The cessation of the bleeding is generally an indication that the hCG levels have returned to zero.

-Your first period will generally return within four weeks of your HCG levels returning to zero.
-However, it is not uncommon for some women to experience prolonged return to ovulation and menses, sometimes up to eight weeks.
-For many women, ovulation will not occur during your first cycle, as your body is still recovering.
+Your first period will generally return within four weeks of your hCG levels returning to zero.
+However, it is not uncommon for some women to experience prolonged return to ovulation and menses, which can last up to eight weeks.
+For many women, ovulation will not occur during your first cycle, as the body is still recovering.

 In most cases, your IVF doctor will want to wait for your body to experience one or two cycles before starting medications for a repeat medical cycle and embryo transfer.
 Your cervix will remain soft and open during this time and may make intercourse painful.

 A prolonged return of menstruation is not normal.
 While it can take up to eight weeks for your body to properly recover and return to having regular cycles, some women will experience an even longer delay.
 This is typically experienced after a D&C as opposed to a natural miscarriage and may indicate the presence of new scar tissue or fibroids inside of the uterus.
-If you have not experienced a menstrual bleed by ten weeks following the miscarriage or procedure, it is important to mention this to your doctor as well.
+If you have not experienced a menstrual bleed by 10 weeks following the miscarriage or procedure, it is important that you notify your doctor.